Clark–Reese rivalry

 The Clark–Reese rivalry or Reese–Clark rivalry is a media-based rivalry between basketball players Caitlin Clark and Angel Reese, which, for pundits and fans, began in the 2023 NCAA championship game in which Reese made a taunting gesture to Clark.
 In that game, Reese (15 points, 10 rebounds) with the LSU Tigers defeated Clark (30 points, 2 rebounds) with the Iowa Hawkeyes.
 The 2024 NCAA championship tournament solidified the rivalry in a record-setting rematch where Clark (41 points, 12 assists) and Iowa defeated Reese (17 points, 20 rebounds) and LSU.
 Publications have credited the rivalry for the significant increase in the public interest for women's basketball, both in college and in the Women's National Basketball Association (WNBA), while its ostensible racial undertones have also been widely discussed in the media.
-Though many credit Caitlin's popularity to the hand gesture, the finals game had approximately 10 million in tv viewership where the hand gesture came after the game.
-Caitlin had previously sold out Kinnick Stadium with 56,000 fans in attendance six months earlier and was already on her way as being the NCAA's most watched player in their 43 year history, breaking tv viewership numbers in her final two years at Iowa.
-The finals game in 2024, between South Carolina's Gamecocks and the University of Iowa's Hawkeyes, averaged about 18.7 million viewers and peaked at a whopping 24 million combined on ESPN and ABC, making it the first time in history that a women's final has drawn a larger TV audience than the men's, and the most watched game in NCAA history.

 History

 Background

 Clark and Reese first met on the court on the Amateur Athletic Union (U16) circuit, playing for All Iowa Attack and Team Takeover, respectively.
 Reese was considered the number two player in her high school class by ESPN, while Clark was ranked number four in the same class.
 In 2019, Reese (18 points, 11 rebounds) led Team Takeover in the Nike EYBL (U17) championship in a 57–47 win over defending champions All Iowa Attack, and Clark (22 points, 7 assists), in the final.